RosenDev/ShoppingList/README.md

 ## How to run

-1. Place the required envoironment variables values in the environmentVariables.list file.
+1. Place the required environment variables values in the environmentVariables.list file.

 2. Open the solution and run docker-compose.dproj